VIP5: Towards Multimodal Foundation Models for Recommendation

 \section{Introduction}

 With rapid growth, recommender systems have gradually become an indispensable element in people's daily lives.
 With more time spent on the Web, people reveal their interests through richer modalities than before.
-Beyond traditional personalization information such as ratings, tags and text reviews, multimodal information such as images, GIFs, music, and videos enjoy growing popularity especially for young generations \cite{katz2022gen}.
-In response to the trend, current recommendation systems \cite{meng2020heterogeneous, chen2019personalized, hou2019explainable, zhang2021mining, zhang2017joint} consider more diverse contents when making recommendation decisions to users.
+In response to the trend, current recommendation systems \cite{meng2020heterogeneous, hou2019explainable, zhang2021mining, zhang2017joint} consider more diverse contents when making recommendation decisions to users.

-Historically, the technical developments for processing different types of information are mostly spread across different research communities.
-For example, the Recommender System (RecSys) community mostly focused on personalization information, especially various types of user interactions such as user clicks, likes and purchases; the Computer Vision (CV) community mostly focused on various visual information such as images and videos; while the Natural Language Processing (NLP) community mostly focused on various textual information such as sentences and documents.
-Such relatively independent development of techniques results in very different modeling and engineering methodology for different tasks, which makes it difficult for different fields to directly benefit from each other's technical advancements.